mhamdani049/couchbase-lite-react-native-module/README.md

 # Overview
 A reference implementation of a [React Native Module](https://reactnative.dev/docs/native-modules-intro) for couchbase lite on iOS and Android.

-**:NOTE:** The plugin is not officially supported by Couchbase and there are no guarantees that the APIs exported by the module are up to date with the latest version of Couchbase Lite.
+> **⚠ NOTE:** The plugin is not officially supported by Couchbase and there are no guarantees that the APIs exported by the module are up to date with the latest version of Couchbase Lite.
 The module implementation is available as an open source reference implementation for developers to use as a starting point and contribute as needed

 React Native Modules allow mobile apps written in React Native to access native platform APIs.
 The sample module exports a relevant subset of native Couchbase Lite API functionality and makes it available to React native JS apps.
 You can extend this module to expose otherAPIs per [module development guide](https://reactnative.dev/docs/native-modules-ios).